 Easy and refreshing Sicilian Limoncello Delicious And Tangy Drink

-Sicilian limoncello is one that has a long history in our family and even if this is not the exact family recipe, it still brings plenty of good memories.
-It used to be usual when we went to visit relatives and in the warm weather, a chilled small glass of this was like paradise in a glass!
+Sicilian limoncello is one that has a long history in our family and even if this is not the exact family recipe, it still brings in plenty of good memories.
+It used to be a usual offender when we went to visit relatives, and in the warm weather, a chilled small glass of this was like paradise in a glass!

-If you are after some more Sicilian recipes, you should check out the most delicious dessert biancomangiare, the best sandwich with the pane cunzato recipe and a quick pesto alla siciliana, perfect on any pasta recipe.
+If you are after some more Sicilian recipes, though, you should check out the most delicious dessert biancomangiare, the best sandwich with the pane cunzato recipe and a quick pesto alla siciliana, perfect on any pasta recipe.
+But back to our sicilian limoncello recipe we go.

 bottle of sicilian limoncello, two shots glasses on a marble tray, lemons and towel on the side